Car Insurance Under 50 Dollars

 Consider driving a used vehicle

 Driving a used car can lead to insurance savings.
-Not only are pre-owned vehicles cheaper to buy, but they're also usually cheaper to insure.
-You can save by getting state minimum coverage since the car's actual cash value (ACV) is much less than that of a newer car.
+Pre-owned vehicles are cheaper to buy and cheaper to insure.
+You can save by getting state minimum coverage since the car's actual cash value (ACV) is much less than a newer car.

 Cars with excellent safety ratings, lower repair costs and less theft potential have lower insurance costs.
 Sports cars and luxury vehicles generally cost more to insure.